-Vancouver Talmud Torah offers drama from Kindergarten to Grade 7.
+Vancouver Talmud Torah offers drama in Grades 1-3 and in Grades 6 & 7.
 Drama has often been called “a slice of life,” and that’s exactly what occurs as these classes give students the chance to prepare for “life.”

-Through drama, they learn to achieve the confidence to face any kind of audience in any kind of situation.
-Through drama, they become involved in topics, issues, situations, conversations, family life crises, joys, sorrows, and special events that transport them to both real and imagined worlds.
-Through drama, they learn to work together as a team through numerous games of concentration, cooperation and imagination.
+Through drama, students learn to achieve the confidence to face any kind of audience in any kind of situation.
+Through drama, they become involved in topics, issues, situations, conversations, joys, sorrows, and special events that transport them to both real and imagined worlds.
+Through drama, students learn to work together as a team through numerous games of concentration, cooperation and imagination.
 As their drama experiences increase, they learn acting techniques such as line memorization, voice projection, pace/tempo, scene blocking, characterization, plausibility and audience response.

 The Music program at Talmud Torah is geared towards creating an understanding and appreciation of music of all genres, but most specifically classical music.
 The program is taught using a play-based model entitled Musicplay, which was created for all different age groups.
 It includes singing games, rhythm stick play-alongs, music listening guides, music composition, flashcards and much more.
 The goal is to ensure students receive a well-rounded music education.
 The program is augmented by the yearly Hanukkah concert, in which all students participate.
 In 2014, VTT purchased a new set of Orff instruments to further enhance musical instruction.
 For 2015, music will further be strengthened with the introduction of ukulele instruction.